block-core/blockcore-ws/README.md

    http-server
    ```

 With these instructions, you should be able to install, run, and use the `blockcore-ws` library effectively in both Node.js and browser environments.
+Happy coding! 🎉